 How The Royal Society of Chemistry can help

-For those from the EU living and working in the UK, your first port of call should always be your employer who will be best able to advise on individual cases.
 However, there may be some queries that are not answered by your employer or the government advice.
 In this situation, the RSC Chemists’ Community Fund may be able to help you.